 Select the Define new rules button.
 It'll tell you there are no shipping rules defined, so let's define some!

 We'll start by creating rules for the Regular shipping method, and use Royal Mail 48 as an example.
 Click the Add new button.
-'Royal Mail 48' as the Label and Title.
+'Royal Mail 48' as the Title.

-The keyword we look for for this shipping method is '48', so make sure this is in the Label field.
-You can enter anything you like for the Title field, but since the service name 'Royal Mail 48' says exactly what it is, it might be best to stick with this.
+The keyword we pick up for this shipping method is '48', so make sure this is in the Title field.
+You can enter anything you like for the Label field, but since the service name 'Royal Mail 48' says exactly what it is, it might be best to stick with this.

 Scroll down a little to define the destination and weight.